-- Medical bills;
+- Medical bills

-- Lost wages;
+- Lost wages

-- Property damage; and
+- Property damage

-- Other related out-of-pocket costs.
+- Other related out-of-pocket costs

 In addition, some people are eligible to file a claim for additional damages.
 If the trucker caused your accident, there are three ways you can qualify to file for non-economic damages, such as emotional distress or pain and suffering.
 You may qualify for this compensation if you:

-- Carry full tort auto insurance;
+- Carry full tort auto insurance

-- Meet another exception to the limited tort laws.
+- Meet another exception to the limited tort laws

 How Can a Pittsburgh Truck Accident Attorney Help Me Navigate the Claims Process?

 When we help a client with one of these claims, the first thing we do is discuss the crash with the victim.
 This consultation is free.
 It allows us to understand what happened during your accident, who is liable, and the strength of the case against the trucking company.

-If we accept your case and you agree to enlist our help, we will launch a full investigation into your accident.
-In addition to identifying all evidence and interviewing witnesses, we will also work with accident reconstruction specialists, medical experts, and others who can offer us insight into your crash.
+Besides identifying all evidence and interviewing witnesses, we will also work with accident reconstruction specialists, medical experts, and others who can offer us insight into your crash.
 We also collect your medical bills, receipts, estimates, and any other documentation of your damages.

 Complete a Free Case Evaluation form now

-The personal injury team from Berger and Green offers complimentary consultations and case reviews for truck accident victims in Pittsburgh.
+The Pittsburgh truck accident lawyers from Berger and Green offer free consultations and case reviews for truck accident victims in Pittsburgh.
 If a truck driver caused your crash and your injuries, contact us today.